Trump: Kim wants to meet again, apologized for missile tests | New Country 923

 Trump: Kim wants to meet again, apologized for missile tests

 BERKELEY HEIGHTS, N.J.
-(AP) — President Donald Trump says North Korea’s Kim Jong Un wants to meet once again to “start negotiations” after joint U.S.-South Korea military exercises end.
+(AP) — President Donald Trump said Saturday that North Korea’s Kim Jong Un wants to meet once again to “start negotiations” after joint U.S.-South Korea military exercises end.
+He also said Kim apologized for the flurry of recent short-range missile tests that has rattled U.S. allies in the region.

-He says he’s looking “forward to seeing Kim Jong Un in the not too distant future!”

-Trump is tweeting more details from the “beautiful” three-page letter he told reporters Friday he’d received.
+Trump is tweeting more details from the “beautiful” three-page letter he told reporters on Friday that he’d received from Kim.
+Trump, who is on vacation at his golf club in New Jersey, said Kim spent much of his letter complaining about “the ridiculous and expensive exercises,” which North Korea sees as a threat.

-Trump said Saturday from his New Jersey golf club that Kim spent much of his letter complaining about “the ridiculous and expensive exercises.”
-He says that Kim offered him “a small apology” for the flurry of recent short-range missile tests that have rattled U.S. allies in the region and that Kim assured him they would stop when exercises end.
+He said Kim offered him “a small apology” for the recent tests and assured him “that this testing would stop when the exercises end.”
+North Korea on Saturday fired what appeared to be two short-range ballistic missiles into the sea, according to South Korea’s military — the fifth round of launches in less than three weeks.

+“I look forward to seeing Kim Jong Un in the not too distant future!”
+Trump wrote.

-The two leaders have met three times: in Singapore, Hanoi and at the Korean Demilitarized Zone.
+The two leaders have met three times — in Singapore, Hanoi and at the Korean Demilitarized Zone — but critics say Trump has received few concessions in the standoff over North Korea’s nuclear weapons program in exchange for the meetings.

+At their second summit in Vietnam in February, Trump rejected Kim’s demand for widespread sanctions relief in exchange for dismantling the North’s main nuclear complex, a partial disarmament step.

+The U.S. and South Korea have scaled down their major military exercises since Trump and Kim’s first summit in June 2018.
+But the North insists even the downsized drills violate agreements between Kim and Trump and compel it to “develop, test and deploy the powerful physical means essential for national defense.”